 1) This seems incredibly basic, but water up!
-I have a 1L re-useable bottle that I refill throughout the day.
-Between talking on phone calls, stretch breaks and morning and afternoon cups of coffee, making sure I'm hydrated keeps my energy level sustained.
+I have a 1L re-usable bottle that I refill throughout the day.
+Between talking on phone calls, stretch breaks, and morning and afternoon cups of coffee, making sure I'm hydrated keeps my energy level sustained.
 For people who are not used to working from home, I think this is very easy to forget.
 If you already don't drink enough water or have trouble moving your body, schedule in quick 5-10 minute movement and hydration breaks in your calendar.

 2) I like to designate a space for work.
 Wherever that is, and use it for work only.
 That way when I go to sit down in that space my brain knows what it's time to do.

 3) Our health is important, so I like to create a routine and stick to it.
 Taking short breaks from the computer to stand up or walk around and play music while I'm working.
-For me, staying productive and mentally healthy while working remote is key.
+For me, staying productive and mentally healthy while working remotely is key.

 4) It's hard to choose just one!
 Make sure your team's calendars are visible to each other, with clear hours blocked off when they are not available.
-If you're the type who will sit all day at your desk at home, from when you get out of bed until bedtime, mark off a few hours break time on your calendar to get your 'healthy human' routine done for the day: exercise, errands, cooking, eating, etc. That way no-one will expect a response from you and you won't feel attached to your devices 24/7.
-My best advice, don't end up sitting in front of your computer all day and night.
+If you're the type who will sit all day at your desk at home, from when you get out of bed until bedtime, mark off a few hours break time on your calendar to get your 'healthy human' routine done for the day: exercise, errands, cooking, eating, etc. That way no one will expect a response from you and you won't feel attached to your devices 24/7.
+My best advice is, don't end up sitting in front of your computer all day and night.
 Taking breaks makes you more productive when you return.

 5) Make sure to enjoy the benefits!
 Play music while you’re working, walk around your neighborhood, work from various areas in your home ...like the couch!
-Make yourself some tea and bust out some push ups.
-Remote work allows you to enjoy yourself, let loose, while being more productive.
+Make yourself some tea and bust out some push-ups.
+Remote work allows you to enjoy yourself, let loose while being more productive.